 Beyond the elegant, oceanfront rooms and the spectacular terrace, where you can enjoy sundowners while watching sensational sunsets, Park Hyatt Zanzibar offers unique experiences.
 Walking through the maze of the old town and the markets felt like we were transported back in time.

-For ocean lovers, there is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
-Once we heard about this sandbank beach that disappears at high tide, we decided to go check it out here and other great things to do in Zanzibar.
+There is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
+Once we heard about this sandbank beach that disappears at high tide, we decided to go check it out.
+See other great things to do in Zanzibar.

 Practical Information for visiting Zanzibar